linas/atomspace-ipfs/README.md

  * Hard to optimize fetch of incoming set.
- * Unresolvable update conflicts (race conditions) when there are multiple writers (i.e. with multiple writers, it's unclear which of the published AtomSpace versions are authoritative.)
+ * Unresolvable update conflicts (race conditions) when there are multiple writers (i.e. with multiple writers, it's unclear which of the published AtomSpace versions are authoritative.
+   As a result, each writer effectively creates a forked version of the AtomSpace, and there's no particular way to merge the forks back together again.
+See `MultiUserUTest` for a failing example of the resulting badness.)
  * Performance bottlenecks when there are multiple writers.

+Despite these design flaws, I went ahead and wrote the code anyway.
-Despite this, a bad, hacky implementation, with the above obvious failures, is created anyway.
-But we need a better design, and that better design seems to be blocked without core changes to the IPFS core system.
+It helped clarify the issues.
+A better design is needed, but that better design seems to be blocked without core changes to the IPFS core system.
+Decentralized updates are sorely needed.

 A suitable decentralized design *would* be possible, if IPNS was extended with one additional feature (or if some other system was